 Watershed Planning and Restoration Program

-Watershed Planning & Restoration Program
+What is the Watershed Planning & Restoration Program?

 The Salt Lake County Watershed Planning and Restoration Program was created in 1997 and has engaged in numerous restoration, assessment, and planning activities since its inception.
 The primary goals of the program include assessment and restoration of streams and other water resources in the Jordan River sub-basin, stewardship planning, and environmental education outreach.